puma13992/digial-patient/README.md

 - __Login__
   - The page is intended for registered users to log in.
-  - The users have to enter their e-mail address or username and the password.
+  - The users have to enter their username and the password.
   - When logging in, the 'Remember me' function can also be activated.

   ![Login](static/media/readme/login.png)

 - __Logout__
   - The page is intended for registered users to log out.
-  - The user is asked if he/she really wants to log out before the final logout.
+  - The users are asked if they really want to log out before the final logout.
-  - Only after confirming by clicking on the button, the user is logged out and redirected to the home screen.
+  - Only after confirming by clicking on the button, the users are logged out and redirected to the home screen.

   ![Logout](static/media/readme/logout.png)

 - __Lost password__
   - The page is intended for registered users to get a new password if they forgot it.
-  - Users can get a new password by clicking on the 'Forgot password' button.
+  - Users can get a new password by clicking on the 'Forgot password?' button on the login-page.
 They will then be redirected and will need to enter their registered email address.

   ![Lost password](static/media/readme/password-reset.png)
   ![Lost password email address](static/media/readme/password-reset-sending-mail.png)